How to Be More Assertive – The Quintessential Guide

 Jane: That’s an interesting combination.

-Me: Yes, I get easily bored, so I like doing things that keep me constantly engaged.
+Me: Yes, I wanna have things spiced up in my life, so I like doing things that keep me constantly engaged.

 Jane: I see.